gecko0307/dagon/doc/Development Guide.md

 ## Error Handling

 Exceptions are common mean of error handling, but we recommend against using them.
 They tend to increase code complexity, they are hard to manage properly, and they make applications crash too often.
 In D they are also tied to OOP and garbage collector.
-We recommend a simpler alternative — Go-style error tuples.
+We recommend a simpler alternative—Go-style error tuples.
 They can be easily constructed using `Compound` type:

 ```d
 import dlib.core.compound;